rombrew/phobia/doc/HardwareDesign.md

 The voltage divider (R1, R2) and filter capacitor (C1) are used to measure the terminal voltage (uA, uB, uC) and supply voltage (uS).
 This RC scheme forms an exponential integrator that allows us to restore the pulse width by measured voltage.
-Additional resistor R3 can be used to bias the zero volatege into the linear region.
+Additional resistor R3 can be used to bias the zero voltage into the linear region.
 You can skip the terminal voltage sensing if you do not need related features but supply voltage measuring is mandatory.